Geography of Madagascar: West coast

 The west coast, composed of sedimentary formations, is more indented than the east coast, thus offering a number of harbors sheltered from cyclones, such as the harbor at Mahajanga.
 Deep bays and well-protected harbors have attracted explorers, traders, and pirates from Europe, Africa, and the Middle East since ancient times; thus, the area has served as an important bridge between Madagascar and the outside world.
 Silting up of harbors on this coast, caused by sediment from the high levels of erosion suffered inland in Madagascar, is a major problem.
 The broad alluvial plains found on the coast between Mahajanga and Toliara, which are believed to have great agricultural potential, are thinly inhabited, in many places covered with swamps of Madagascar mangroves, and remain largely unexplored, although they are the subject of mineral and hydrocarbon exploration activity.
 The giant oil fields of Tsimiroro (heavy oil) and Bemolanga (ultra heavy oil) lie towards the west of the island.

 Southwest

-The southwest is bordered on the east by the Ivakoany Massif and on the north by the Isala Roiniforme Massif.
+The southwest is bordered on the east by the Ivakoany Massif and on the north by the Isalo Ruiniform Massif.
 It includes two regions along the south coast, the Mahafaly Plateau and the desert region occupied by the Antandroy people.